projectara/ara-module-fdk/README.md

     >$ make

-    Once built, you will find the following files in the newly generated `build/module-examples/skeleton/image` directory:
+    Once built, you will find the following file in the newly generated `build/module-examples/skeleton/tftf` directory:

     * `ara:00000126:00001000:00000000:00000000:02.tftf`: a signed TFTF image
-    * `nuttx.elf`: Firmware ELF image
-    * `nuttx.bin`: Firmware BIN image (raw binary) extended to 2M
-    * `System.map`: Map linking each function of the firmware to its address

 # Developing a new module